How to Take Measurements for Weight LossBy Sarah S – Jenny Craig

-- Hips -- With your legs together place the tape around the largest part, including your butt.
+- Hips -- With your legs together place the tape around the largest part, including your backside.

 Feel free to take additional measurements where you'd like to see progress.
 Other ideas are your upper arm, thigh and neck.
 Be sure to come back and record your measurements every month.
 When you lose weight, you can lose it everywhere.
 It all counts!

-Did you know: A high waist circumference is associated with an increased risk for type 2 diabetes, high blood pressure and cardiovascular disease.1
+A high waist circumference is associated with an increased risk for Type 2 diabetes, high blood pressure and cardiovascular disease.1

 High-risk Waist Circumference: